 Please check whether this destination and these establishments are open and ready for business.
 You can do this by going to their websites or calling them.

 This small city of around 50,000 inhabitants is located in eastern France, at the foot of the French Alps, between the Chartreuse and Massif des Bauges regional parks.
-It’s an attractive city with plenty of things to do for visitors, including architecture, culinary delights and many museums to stroll through.
+From the 11th century Chambery castle to the 19th century Fountain of Elephants, there are plenty of things to do for visitors, including architecture, culinary delights, and many museums to stroll through.

 How to Get to Chambéry

-If you’re flying internationally, I recommend flying into Geneva Airport and either renting a car to drive yourself to Chambéry, taking a train or booking a taxi.
+If you’re flying internationally, I recommend flying into Geneva Airport and either renting a car to drive yourself to the town of Chambery, taking a train or booking a taxi.

 Chambéry is a 92 kilometers by car from the Geneva airport.
 It will take a little over an hour to drive it, unless it’s a heavy traffic day.
 You will pass by the charming town of Annecy on the way, which I highly recommend checking out.